- 18 September 2024 – restraint order granted

 Are there air quality monitoring stations in the Ipswich area?

-Yes, the department has an extensive air quality monitoring network across Queensland, including air monitoring and weather stations in the Ipswich area to assist in determining where odours come from.
+Yes, the department has an extensive air monitoring network across Queensland and has a specific air monitoring network for Swanbank and New Chum areas in Ipswich.

 Is the community involved in air quality monitoring?

-Yes, the department has worked with the community, placing hydrogen sulfide monitors in homes, running a program for schools and early education facilities to sample air, and has provided air sampling canisters to residents concerned about air quality impacting their health (PDF, 669.8 KB) .
+Yes, the department has worked with the community, and has previously placed hydrogen sulfide monitors in homes, ran an air sampling program for schools and early education facilities, and provided air sampling canisters to residents concerned about air quality impacting their health.
 View the investigation results data collected.

 Why do we experience more odour in cooler months?